Exceeding your storage on Dropbox Basic: FAQs

 5. Click Change plan at the bottom of the page.

-6. Select the plan you'd like to change to.
+6. Select the plan you want.

 7. Click Review changes.